hutchisonkim/game/README.md

 - TODO
   - Missing mocks: renderers, GIF composer and IO need mockable interfaces so unit tests can isolate.
   - Move rendering/IO-heavy tests to an integration test project (`Game.*.Tests.Integration`); keep pure logic tests in unit projects with mocks.
-  - Split core vs chess: decouple `Game.Core` (generic policy/state/action) from `Game.Chess` specifics so other games can be implemented without chess coupling.
+  - Split core vs chess: decouple `Game.Core` (generic policy/state/action) from `Game.Chess` specifics so other games can be implemented using a domain-agnostic core.

 # Test Results References